Stone Mountain, Georgia: In film

 The Stone Mountain area has been a beneficiary of Georgia's flourishing film industry.
 Film crews and production personnel have become common sights in Stone Mountain Village.
 Due to the demand for filming in the historic downtown area, requests for filming in the village are handled by the downtown development authority.
 The proceeds help fund festivals and other public events for the community.

 Most of the shops and buildings on Main Street were built right after the turn of the 20th century and maintain many of the original facades.
 This has provided an appropriate backdrop for a number of filming projects, ranging from period pieces to those requiring a quaint village setting.

 Parts of motion pictures like Footloose (2011) and Need for Speed (2014) were filmed in the village.
 The growing number of television show credits include The Vampire Diaries, Kevin (Probably) Saves the World, MacGyver, and the Netflix science fiction/horror series Stranger Things.

-Organizations

-Stone Mountain Village is home to a number of community, civic, and outreach organizations: